-It has finally happened – Garmin has released an update to its flagship Garmin Edge 1000 bike computer!
+It finally happened – Garmin released an update to its flagship Garmin Edge 1000 bike computer!
 So you might be wondering: was this update worth the three-year wait?
 In this post I compare the new Garmin Edge 1030 with the long-popular premium Garmin Edge 1000.
 I also offer informed opinions as to if and when the new features on the Edge 1030 will be rolled out to other Garmin Edge bike computers.
 I hope this post will help you decide if you should buy the Garmin Edge 1030 or the 1000 – and also, if you should upgrade your aging Edge 1000 for an Edge 1030.
 If you don’t have enough time to read all of this, you can jump to the Bottom Line on which Garmin Edge bike computer is right for you.
 Otherwise, please read on!

 The post starts with a chart that highlights only the features that are different between the two bike computers.
 Then I discuss the similarities, and then I present a chart that summarizes the new 1030 features, and predicts whether these features will remain unique to the 1030.
 The post concludes with advice on which Garmin Edge to buy, based on your needs.
 Once you make your choice, please consider clicking through from one of my affiliate links to buy.
 It is the only way I can earn any income for the many hours of work I put into these reviews … and it costs you nothing – a real win/win situation!
 I present a range of buying options at the end of this post.